edysfy/Group_website/process/sysImp.md

   searchQueryState!: BehaviorSubject<Search>;
   private geoSearchState!: BehaviorSubject<Array<GeoJson>>;
 ```
-HasSearchInit, is a Behaviour Subject variable of type boolean.
+HasSearchInit is a Behaviour Subject variable of type boolean.
 This variable is responsible for communicating to other components that the user has activated search mode.
 When the user clicks the search icon in the navbar, Mapbox will initialize the User-Search component.
 This component has the User-Search Service injected into it.
 We use the 'onInit' in the component, and call the 'setHasSearchInit' method in the User-Search Service.
 It takes a boolean as a parameter and we pass true.
 This function calls the 'next' method on 'hasSearchInit', and updates the state with the boolean sent from the User-Search component.
 This new state is broadcast to the components subscribed to this observable.
 ```js
   setHasSearchInit(set: boolean): void {